 Most standard cat insurance policies will cover your cat for:

 Veterinary fees for accidents and illness (excluding accident-only policies which only cover accidents)

-Death of your pet due to illness (age restrictions usually apply)
+Death of your pet due to injury or illness (age restrictions usually apply)

 Loss and theft

 If you choose a more comprehensive policy, such as lifetime pet insurance, you may also be able to cover your pet for holiday cancellations, emergency boarding should you need to stay in hospital unexpectedly and vet fee cover whilst travelling abroad.

 A typical cat insurance policy will not cover your cat for:

 Third-party liability (this is for dogs only)

 What is the cheapest cat insurance?

 In this section of the article, we share some of the cheapest cat insurance providers in the UK.
 The amount you pay for your pet insurance will depend on the type of policy you choose.
 For more information on the different types of pet insurance, read our article "What are the different types of pet insurance?"